ekoindia/openapi-spec/markdown/README.md

 }
 ```

 ## 6. GSTIN APIs

 ### 6.1 GSTIN Verification API
-This API is used to verify if a given GSTIN information exists or not.
+Use this API to verify if a given GSTIN information exists or not.

 #### Details
 - **Method:** POST